chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 As you can see in the photo above, the second mistake will not count until the user starts a new word following the mistake.

-We can use the mistakes_array to find the user's accuracy.
+We can use the mistakes_array to find the users accuracy.
 But before writing the accuracy method, we must create one the finds the total number of characters in an array.